 It’s open for breakfast, lunch and dinner each day.
 It’s an outstanding place to have lunch or dinner and hang out with friends.
 It has a good atmosphere and a very wide variety of food and drinks as well as desserts.
 And it’s also a good place to take out-of-town guests.

-This Mercado gastronomic market format is popular in Medellín and there are now eight of these gastronomic markets in Medellín.
+This Mercado gastronomic market format is popular in Medellín and there are now seven of these gastronomic markets in Medellín.

 29. El Hueco